If you ask, Tell me about Jodi, the important stuff. . .

-I gasp at the sweetness in my three grandgirls faces and I’ve been known to blow kisses to trees with pink in their hair.
+I gasp at the sweetness in my three grandgirls’ faces and I’ve been known to blow kisses to trees with the pink of spring in their hair.
 That “grow old along with me” poem??
 Yeah—Don & I are doing that (slowly, I hope).
 But I love him more now than when we said “I do” back in the 1970s—even though we had NO idea WHAT we were doing!
-Can’t believe God gave us three sweet kids along the way—and no, you never stop being a mom or asking them to let you know they made it home safely, even when they’re all grown up with wonderful spouses who are quite capable of monitoring such matters, thank you very much!
+God gave us three sweet kids along the way—and no, you never stop being a mom or asking them to let you know they made it home safely, even when they’re all grown up with wonderful spouses capable of monitoring such matters, thank you very much!

 What do I want to do with the rest of my life?